MicrosoftDocs/defender-docs/defender-endpoint/evaluate-mda-using-mde-security-settings-management.md

 1. Select **Attack Surface Reduction rules** from the **Select Template** drop-down list.
 1. Select **Create policy**.
 1. On the **Basics** page, enter a name and description for the profile; then, choose **Next**.
-1. On the **Settings** page, expand the groups of settings and configure those settings you want to manage with this profile.
+1. On the **Configuration settings** page, expand the groups of settings and configure those settings you want to manage with this profile.
 1. Set the policies based on the following recommended settings:

 |Description  |Setting  |